aws-samples/amazon-sumerian-hosts/README.md

 There are a number of ways to use Amazon Sumerian Hosts in your own projects.

-The easiest way to get started using the hosts is by using babylon.js editor with open-source-host plugin for importing amazon sumerian hosts into babylon.js project and aws-amplify-publisher plugin for publishing to the web.
+The easiest way to get started using the hosts is by using Babylon.JS Editor with open-source-host plugin for importing Amazon Sumerian Hosts into Babylon.js project and aws-amplify-publisher plugin for publishing to the web.
 More details can be found in [aws-tools-for-babylonjs-editor](https://github.com/aws-samples/aws-tools-for-babylonjs-editor/blob/main/README.md) repo.

-## Integrating into a three.js or babylon.js project
+## Integrating into a three.js or Babylon.js project

-If you do not wish to use the Babylon.js editor, you may install the integration for three.js or babylon.js using one of the following commands:
+If you do not wish to use the Babylon.JS Editor, you may install the integration for three.js or Babylon.js using one of the following commands:

 `npm install --save @amazon-sumerian-hosts/three` for three.js

-`npm install --save @amazon-sumerian-hosts/babylon` for babylon.js
+`npm install --save @amazon-sumerian-hosts/babylon` for Babylon.js

 Alternatively, with these integrations each using package.json exports to publish both ESM modules and a bundled CommonJS module for broad compatibility, you can directly include build files in the `dist` directory for each package in your project.
 See [Building the Repository](#Building-the-Repository) for prerequisites and instructions on how to do that.